musondaAlexander/musondaAlexander/readme.md

 👨‍💻 All of my projects are available at [musondaalexander.me](musondaalexander.me)

-💬 Ask me about ** Software Engineering management, Software Design, python , Data analysis,**
+💬 Ask me about **Software Engineering management, Software Design, python , Data analysis,**

 📫 How to reach me **musondaalexander97@gmail.com**

-<h3 align="left">Connect with me:
 <p align="left">
 </p>